 While obviously an idealized version of everyday life is presented, collective hopes and fears can be surmised from studying the commercials.
 The variety of military-themed toys, from guns, action figures, and playsets is a curious phenomenon in a world that just saw millions die in two horrible World Wars.
 Just as boys are being conditioned for war, so are girls are being conditioned to serve as homemakers and mothers with games like Mystery Date, the Easy Bake Oven, doll houses, and dolls of all sizes.
 This is not always a negative thing in and of itself, but the gender roles in this era are fairly specific and limited.

-Tie-ins with cereal company brands like Cheerios, Trix, and Lucky Charms, and with TV cartoon characters like Yogi Bear, Alvin and the Chipmunks, and Dudley Do-Right show that cross-promotional mechanizing are not new ideas.
+Tie-ins of cereal company brands like Cheerios, Trix, and Lucky Charms, with TV cartoon characters like Yogi Bear, Alvin and the Chipmunks, and Dudley Do-Right show that cross-promotional mechanizing are not new ideas.
 Most, however, are simple classics like Big Wheels, Hot Wheels, Frisbees, Hulu Hoops, Inch Worm, Creepy Crawlers, Crazy Straws, Rock Em Sock Em Robots, Barbies modeling a variety of new roles with each generation, and G.I.
 Joes with fuzzy hair and Kung-Fu grip.

 I admit, for most people, these commercials are quaint reminders of a fast-growing, post-war America that no longer exists.
 For those over 50, this is a more of a walk down memory lane, but whether you are researching mid-20th Century popular culture as presented in TV toy commercials, enjoying a bit of nostalgia, or just having a laugh at what your parents and grandparents played with as children, put up a chair, pour yourself a bowl of your favorite sugar-laden cereal, and enjoy!

-_______________________________________Retro TV Game and Toy Commercials 1.0 — 1:47:50
+________________________________________________________Retro TV Game and Toy Commercials 1.0 — 1:47:50

 Retro TV Game and Toy Commercials 2.0 — 57:20